stashedUp/experiences/docs/Dateline.md

 I ended up having to learn about their application, teaching them about docker and providing sample docker files.
 This wasn't enough.
 I also had to actuallly write their docker files - including create a small testing suite using docker compose.
 All this ultimately cost a lot of time and effor and I missed the dateline.

 ### Lesson:
 From this experience, I have learned not to be optimistic about setting dateline.
 I admit I was wrong and I should have communicated with the product team, understand their needs and technology shortcomings.
 Communication was key, and overconfidence can be detrimental.
 Going forward, I spent a lot more time understanding the product workflow, technology debt of the team I am working with and setting up realistic timelines.
 I rather be honest than provide a superficial timeline.
+Without a realistic deadline, the team can feel burnout and deliver subpar work.

 ### Impact:
 So the impact from this experience is that, most of my future project have better dateline and I set better, more organized timeline for myself and my team in general.